The One Thing That Finally Helped Me Sleep Again During Menopause

 ⨠It helps ease restless legs, cramps, and that subtle twitchy tension that can creep in as your bodyās trying to rest.

-⨠And it supports your hormones, especially while estrogen and progesterone are doing their unpredictable midlife dance - helping your body stay in balance and your mood stay steady.
+⨠And it supports your hormones whilst estrogen and progesterone are doing their unpredictable midlife thing - helping your body stay in balance and your mood stay steady.

-Think of magnesium as the quiet support act your bodyās been craving, working behind the scenes to calm, regulate, and restore.
+Magnesium is basically your body's supporting act - the one you've been missing & your bodyās been craving, working quietly behind the scenes to calm, regulate, and restore.

 Whilst sleep was the main reason I started taking magnesium, itās definitely not the only benefit Iāve noticed...